salidamaharjan/personalProfileHTML/Topic1/personalProfile/README.md

 - Class Discussion

 ## Future Development

-- Build remaining pages for the nav bar.
-- Get rid of internal CSS from index.html and use external Link for CSS.
 - Use JavaScript to support event handling.
 - Use BootStrap, Jquery.
 - Make a responsive design.